crossplane/crossplane/design/one-pager-generic-usage-type.md

               matchControllerRef: true
 ```

-**Deleting a Claim or Composite which contains a Usage Relationship:**
+#### Deleting a Claim or Composite which contains a Usage Relationship

 **With the (default) background propagation policy**, we expect no different in user
 experience.
 Users will be able to delete the Claim or Composite without any error.